Program Renewable Energy Standard

 Distributed Renewable Generation

-Distributed renewable generation is defined as either (1) an eligible renewable generator with a capacity of 5 megawatts or less that is directly connected to the sub-transmission or distribution system of a Vermont retail electricity provider or connected to the transmission system as part of an approved plan to defer a transmission system improvement, or (2) a new (placed into service after June 30, 2015) net-metered renewable generator whose renewable energy credits (RECs) are owned and retired by the interconnecting retail electricity supplier.
+Distributed renewable generation is defined as an eligible renewable generator with a capacity of 5 megawatts or less that is (1) new renewable energy; a hydroelectric plant that, on or before 2024, was owned and operated by a municipality formed as of 2020 or other retail electricity providers, unless future plant modifications increase plant capacity by 5 MW; and (2) is directly connected to the sub-transmission or distribution system of a Vermont retail electricity provider or connected to the transmission system as part of an approved plan to defer a transmission system improvement, or is a new net-metered renewable generator whose renewable energy credits (RECs) are owned and retired by the interconnecting retail electricity supplier.

 Energy Transformation Projects